History of North Korea: Era of Kim Jong Un (2011–present)

 Kim Jong Il died on 17 December 2011 and was succeeded by his son, Kim Jong Un.
 In late 2013, Kim Jong Un's uncle Jang Song-thaek was arrested and executed after a trial.
 According to the South Korean spy agency, Kim may have purged some 300 people after taking power.
 In 2014, the United Nations Commission of Inquiry accused the government of crimes against humanity.

-In 2015, North Korea adopted Pyongyang Standard Time (UTC+08.30), reversing the change to Japan Standard Time (UTC+9.00) which had been imposed by the Japanese Empire when it annexed Korea.
+In 2015, North Korea adopted Pyongyang Standard Time (UTC+08.30); previously they had used Japan Standard Time (UTC+9.00), imposed by the Japanese Empire when it annexed Korea.
 As a result, North Korea was in a different time zone to South Korea.
 In 2016, the 7th Congress of the Workers' Party of Korea was held in Pyongyang, the first party congress since 1980.
 The mid-term economic development plan was announced for the first time in 24 years.

 In 2017, North Korea tested the Hwasong-15, an intercontinental ballistic missile capable of striking anywhere in the United States of America.
 Estimates of North Korea's nuclear arsenal at that time ranged between 15 and 60 bombs, probably including hydrogen bombs.